Our Team of Simulation Educators

 EM Faculty NorthShore

 Dr. Hoffman trained in Emergency Medicine at Cook County Hospital, and is also a graduate of the Simulation Fellowship.
+He is currently Assistant Simulation Fellowship Director at the Cook County Hospital Site.
 He is a staunch supporter of simulation integration into resident education, and is developing a new EM resident simulation longitudinal curriculum.
 He has developed several projects, including the Cook County Sim Wars, the Medical Simulation Escape Room, Simulation Olympics, as well as a video-based interactive medical simulation medium, utilizing his past hobbies of film-making and video editing.
 He was drawn to simulation after realizing the creativity it entailed in replicating the clinical environment and developing the clinical skills of the learner.

 Dr. Hoffman works clinically at Cook County Hospital and at NorthShore.
 He is is also the editor of this website, so if you have any issues with it, it's all his fault! :)